beans-squared/mechaniccraft/README.md

 Anyone is welcome to suggest changes using the issue tracker, or the disscussions.
 If you wish to take this a step further, you can also clone the repository and open a pull request to submit your changes.
 To do this follow these steps:
 1. Create an empty instance in a CurseForge-capable launcher of your choice using Forge for 1.12.2.
+2. Fork the repository to your own account
-2. Download the source code by clicking "Clone" and navigating to "Download ZIP".
+3. Download the source code by clicking "Clone" and navigating to "Download ZIP".
-3. Extract these files to the instance's folder
+4. Extract these files to the instance's folder
-4. Initialize a new repository in the instance folder
+5. Initialize a new repository in the instance folder
-5. Add the MechanicCraft repository as a remote
+6. Add your fork of the MechanicCraft repository as a remote
-6. Make your changes and open a pull request when ready
+7. Make your changes and open a pull request to the official repo when ready

 If you need ideas on what you can do, check the [development board](https://app.gitkraken.com/glo/board/X5DcSWf3FQApxuCO).